BiancaOrdine/BiancaOrdine/README.md

 ---

 <p align="center">
-  Feito com 💖 por Bia Ordine
+  Made with 💖 by Bia Ordine
 </p>